Coronet – Allowing You to Safely Use Any Wi-Fi or Cellular Network

-The approach has to be smarter – and only restrict users when there is a real risk.
-In our analysis of global network connections, 4% of the connections are to malicious networks and 13% are connected to “non-enterprise networks” inside the enterprise.
-However, 42% of connections to public networks are completely safe and there is no reason to restrict users on those networks.
+A more intelligent approach is necessary, only imposing restrictions on users when there is a genuine threat.
+Our examination of worldwide network connections reveals that 4% of these connections lead to malicious networks, while 13% are linked to "non-enterprise networks" within the enterprise.
+However, it is important to note that 42% of connections to public networks are entirely secure, and there is no justification for imposing restrictions on users accessing those networks.

 In terms of policies and regulation, across the board, I’d say that we are behind on all fronts.
 Government regulations are based on old laws, corporate policies are based on outdated concepts, and individual users have become numb to the issues.
 I believe that individuals must assume more responsibility for their actions and personal security.

 What is some general advice that you would offer today’s startups?

 From my experience in multiple startups and as a venture capitalist I can tell you that the “secret sauce” for a startup’s success consists of:

 - Real innovation/advantage – not fluff

 - Choosing your partners more carefully than you choose your spouse

 How do you see the world of startups changing in the next few years?